yuanjungod/tripletloss/Readme.md

 a.Pre-training your model with softmax loss.
 Initialize the parameters of the CNN(layer's lr_mult,decay_mult) which you find in your caffe folder.
 Don't forget the 'base_lr' in solver.prototxt.

-b.Uncommit the lines of 'softmax' in train.prototxt and commit 'tripletloss'.
+b.Uncomment the lines of 'softmax' in train.prototxt and commit 'tripletloss'.

 c.Change the configs in ./tripletloss/config.py, Makesure your image path is exists, (my path is exampled)

 	python train.py

-d.Uncommit the lines of 'tripletloss' in train.prototxt and commit 'softmax'.
+d.Uncomment the lines of 'tripletloss' in train.prototxt and commit 'softmax'.

 e.Initialize the parameters mentioned above.